Keyruu/sirberus/README.md

   <img src="web/public/sirberus-logo.png" alt="Sirberus Logo" width="200">
 </div>

+> [!CAUTION]
+> **⚠️ EXPERIMENTAL SOFTWARE - DO NOT EXPOSE TO UNTRUSTED NETWORKS**
+>
+> Sirberus is experimental software that provides extensive control over systemd services and Docker/Podman containers.
+This service grants significant system-level privileges and should **NEVER** be exposed to public networks or untrusted users.
+Only run this on trusted, isolated networks or localhost.
+Improper exposure could lead to complete system compromise.

 ## Overview

 Sirberus is a unified control plane for managing systemd services and containers.
 It provides a single, intuitive interface for controlling and monitoring your system services and containerized applications.